 The formula used to calculate the Member-Only amount Defined Benefit Program members will receive after retiring from service.
-The formula is: service credit x age factor x final compensation = retirement benefit.
+The formula is: service credit × age factor × final compensation = retirement benefit.

 Subrogation

 A legal right that allows CalSTRS to recoup benefits paid and payable, including legal fees and costs, when a third party causes the injury or death of a CalSTRS member before retirement.